ElodieWinckel/RCxn/README.md

 # Research Constructicon Web App

-A Flask-based web application for submitting, reviewing, and managing linguistic constructions in a constructicon.
+A Flask-based web application for submitting, managing and displaying linguistic constructions in a research constructicon.

 ## Table of Contents
 1. [Definitions](#definitions)